killerpennywise/project-1/README.md

 how to install the notebooks.

 ### Dependencies
-'import pandas as pd
+`import pandas as pd
 import numpy as np
-import matplotlib.pyplot as plt import seaborn as sns from scipy.stats import ttest_ind, mannwhitneyu, stats'
+import matplotlib.pyplot as plt import seaborn as sns from scipy.stats import ttest_ind, mannwhitneyu, stats`

 ### Installation
 Steps to install notebooks: